hcs64/neon64v2/README.md

 When the RSP has DMAd the textures out to RDRAM, it issues a `break`, which interrupts the CPU and schedules a frame task.
 The frame task waits for a free framebuffer, waits for the RDP to finish, and executes the dlist.
 Ideally this would instead be run by the RSP, using the XBUS so a dlist needs never touch RDRAM.
 The frame task does things like controller polling and profile reporting, as well, which don't fit nicely elsewhere.

-The RDP interrupt handles round-robin scheduling of three dlists, the main PPU frame output, text rendering, and profile bars, currently.
+The RDP interrupt handles round-robin scheduling of three dlists, currently: the main PPU frame output, text rendering, and profile bars.
 When the main frame dlist ends with a Full Sync, the RDP interrupt stores the framebuffer pointer for use at the next VI interrupt.

 The PPU has mappings for each 1k page in the PPU address space.
 CHR ROM access uses a write-protected TLB page to avoid checking for permission at write time, the exception handler attempts to skip the offending instruction.